 With apologies to the portability of the jigsaw, the band saw is widely considered the best choice for making curved cuts in wood.
 However, band saws can do a lot more than just cut curves.
-Knowing a variety of techniques for cutting with your band saw will increase the tool's versatility and give you more options when needing to decide how to accomplish specific tasks in the woodshop.
+Knowing a variety of techniques will increase the tool's versatility and give you more options for accomplishing specific tasks in the woodshop.

-Of course, the band saw's forte is making curved cuts, and knowing how to cut precise curves on your band saw will allow you to accomplish a variety of woodworking projects you might otherwise not be able to complete.
+Of course, the band saw's forte is making curved cuts, and knowing how to cut precise curves on your band saw gives you considerable versatility in your woodworking projects.

 For cutting curves, you need to start with the proper blade.
-A blade that is too wide for the desired cut will not make a tight enough cut, whereas a blade that is too narrow may break too easily.
+A blade that is too wide for the desired cut will not make a tight enough cut, while a blade that is too narrow may break too easily as you navigate curves.
 As a reference for choosing the right blade, use the following guidelines:

 - 1/8-inch blade = 3/16-inch minimum radius cut

 - 3/16-inch blade = 5/16-inch minimum radius cut

 - 1/4-inch blade = 5/8-inch minimum radius cut

 - 3/8-inch blade = 1 1/2 inch minimum radius cut

 - 1/2-inch blade = 2 1/2 inch minimum radius cut